SebaRev1989/codewars/README.md

 # CodeWars Solutions
-This is a personal solutions of CodeWars katas.
+These are my personal solutions for CodeWars katas.